 - Avoid business tax liens.

 Maintaining an Above Par Business Score as a High-Risk Merchant

-Most merchants don’t realize they have an unhealthy business credit score until they are denied access to a product or service because of it.
+Most merchants don’t realize they have an unhealthy business credit score until they are denied access to a product or service.
 There is so little information around the subject; it is easy to overlook maintaining a high score until it’s too late.
 As a high-risk merchant, you are already fighting an uphill battle on many fronts to establishing legitimacy.
 Having a low business score can potentially put the nail in the coffin when push comes to shove.

 - Qualify for a business loan.
 Being a high-risk merchant is reason enough for lenders to disqualify a loan application.
 With a solid company rating, you increase the chances of receiving a yes.

 - Receive favorable loan terms.
 It’s simple enough – a good business credit score equates to lower interest rates.